 Latest Posts

 What Is FedRAMP and How Will It Affect Cloud Security?

-This is exciting news within the cloud hosting community, although there are concerns.
+This is exciting news within the cloud-hosting community, although concerns exist.
 How will FedRAMP accomplish what it proposes?
 As of January 6th, FedRAMP’s Joint Authorization Board has approved the control baselines for federal agencies.
-What this means for CSPs is that once approved, the process need not be applied again.
+This means the process must not be applied again once CSPs are approved.
 The control baselines are universal; therefore, working with multiple government agencies should, in theory, be easier.
 If a particular agency has additional security needs, CSPs will not be required to jump through the same hoops, as that groundwork has already been laid.
 Of course, this is the best-case scenario, as with all bureaucracy, the potential for becoming bogged down in red tape is always on the horizon.

 This is a significant concern as every state and federal agency will use FedRAMP as a building point.
-If they so choose, decide to implement a host of security requirements in addition.
+If they so choose, they decide to implement various security requirements.
 This could effectively render FedRAMP compliance irrelevant.
-In fairness to these agencies, they are not all going to fit nicely into what FedRAMP will package as a cloud security standard.
+In fairness to these agencies, they will not all fit nicely into what FedRAMP will package as a cloud security standard.
 From a provider’s point of view, the questions are many.
 Most CSPs are concerned about how to make legislation and compliance work effectively for the company.
 Yes, it is wonderful that the federal government feels that the private-sector CSPs can provide better security for less.
 Before we all pat ourselves on the back, we need to look at how IT industry standardization has played out in the past.

 Related Articles :

 IT solutions that change the landscape have outdistanced the government’s ability to legislate promptly for over a decade.
-These changes are coming faster and faster, while the ability to create new contract programs continues to move at the same pace.
-For example, reverse auctions and seat management accomplished nothing more than time and debt on both sides.
-There really is nothing to suggest that FedRAMP will be any different, other than the refreshing idea of “do once, use many times.
+These changes are coming faster and faster while the ability to create new contract programs continues to move at the same pace.
+For example, both sides’ reverse auctions and seat management accomplished nothing more than time and debt.
+There is nothing to suggest that FedRAMP will be any different, other than the refreshing idea of “do once, use many times.

 The concept of laying down universal cloud-based security standards is fundamentally sound.
 Working with government agencies will most certainly appeal to many CSPs.
-Corporations ready to make a move to cloud-based solutions will most likely find comfort with the knowledge that a universal security standard is in place.
-It, unfortunately, remains to be seen if the government can keep up with every new advance in the IT world without dragging it back down in the legislative process.
+Corporations ready to move to cloud-based solutions will most likely find comfort knowing that a universal security standard exists.
+Unfortunately, it remains to be seen whether the government can keep up with every new advance in the IT world without dragging it back down in the legislative process.

 How will FedRAMP affect cloud security?
-Historically the government allows too many chefs in the kitchen when it comes to IT legislation.
+Historically, the government has allowed too many chefs in the kitchen regarding IT legislation.
 If this administration can manage to field the right people for the task, there are high hopes that FedRAMP will step in the right direction for cloud security standards.
-The possible downside is that FedRAMP could end up obsolete before it is ever implemented, or worse, do actual damage.
+The possible downside is that FedRAMP could become obsolete before it is implemented or, worse, do actual damage.
 If the private sector is already providing a level of security superior to the federal government, is it essential?

+Latest Posts